nadeemlab/SPT/data_curation/datasets/template/README.md

 #
 # In this dummy example case we'll pretend this (committed) zip file was downloaded by this script:
 #     SourceData_March_10_2023.zip
-#
-# Prefer NOT to commit such downloaded files, even to git LFS.

 main_source_file=SourceData_March_10_2023.zip